 The default processor memory map that is valid at power-up or reset remains in effect until reprogrammed for specific applications.
-Table 4-1 defines the entire default map (\$00000000 to \$FFFFFFFF).
+The table below defines the entire default map (\$00000000 to \$FFFFFFFF).

 Table 4-1.
 Processor Default View of the Memory Map